-The current Pupil Personnel Services Credential Program Standards (PPS) were adopted in October 2000 for the three credential areas of 1) School Counseling, 2) School Psychology, and 3) School Social Work, as well as for the Child Welfare and Attendance (CWA) authorization that may be added to any PPS credential.
-Currently the PPS Program Standards are comprised of generic standards that apply across the PPS credential programs as well as specialty-specific standards.
-The table below summarizes the number of standards currently required for each credential.
-(For a more detailed description of the standards required for the PPS credential areas, see Appendix A of this item).
+The Pupil Personnel Services Credential Program Standards (PPS) were adopted in October 2000 for the three PPS credential areas: 1) School Counseling, 2) School Psychology, and 3) School Social Work.
+Also included is the Child Welfare and Attendance (CWA) authorization that may be added to any PPS credential.
+Currently the PPS program standards are comprised of generic standards that apply across all PPS specialty areas and specialty specific standards as illustrated in the table below.

-Structure of the Current PPS Program Standards Area Generic Standards Specialty Specific Standards Total Number of Standards School Counseling 16 Standards: common across all three specialty areas 16 32 School Psychology 11 27 School Social Work 9 25
+Specialty Area Generic Standards Specialty Specific Standards Total Number of Standards School Counseling 16 Standards: common across all three specialty areas 16 32 School Psychology 11 27 School Social Work 9 25